-Current

-1% Decrease Discount Rate 1% Increase

-(5.80%) (6.80%) (7.80%)

-The System's Net Pension

-Liability \$ 25 ,551,028,000 \$1 5,002,305,000 \$ 6,252,209,000

-The Library's Proportionate

-Share of the Net Pension

-Liability for the Employers'

-Retirement and Pension

-System \$ 2,212,821 \$ 1,299,252 \$ 541,466

-The Library's Proportionate

-Share of the Net Pension

-Liability for the Teachers'

-Retirement and Pension

-System \$ - \$ - \$ -
+1% Decrease (5.80)% Dis Current count Rate (6.80)% 1% Increase (7.80)% The System's net pension liability \$ 30 0,699,454,000 \$ 20 ,008,532,000 \$ 1 1,137,544,000 The Library's proportionate share of the net pension liability \$ 2,854,621 \$ 1,860,506 \$ 1,035,636

-Pension Plan Description Organization
+Pension Plan Description

+Organization

-The State Retirement Agency is the administrator of the State Retirement and Pension System.
+The State Retirement Agency (the Agency) is the administrator of the Maryland State Retirement and Pension System (the System).
 The State Retirement and Pension System was established by the State Personnel and Pensions Article of the Annotated Code of Maryland to provide retirement allowances and other benefits to State employees, teachers, police, judges, legislators, and employees of participating governmental units.
-Responsibility for the State Retirement and Pension System's administration and operation is vested in a 15-member Board of Trustees.
+Responsibility for the System's administration and operation is vested in a 15-member Board of Trustees.
 The State Retirement and Pension System is made up of two cost-sharing employer pools: the "State Pool" and the "Municipal Pool."
 The State Pool consists of the state agencies, boards of education, community colleges, and libraries.
 The Municipal Pool consists of the participating governmental units that elected to join the State Retirement and Pension System.
-Neither pool shares in each other's actuarial liabilities, thus, participating governmental units that elect to join the State Retirement and Pension System (the "Municipal Pool") share in the liabilities of the Municipal Pool only.
-The State of Maryland is the statutory guarantor for the payment of all pensions, annuities, retirement allowances, refunds, reserves, and other benefits of the State Retirement and Pension System.
-The State Retirement Agency is legally authorized to use all assets accumulated for the payment of benefits to pay such obligations to any plan member or beneficiary as defined by the terms of the plan.
-Consequently, the State Retirement and Pension System is accounted for as a single plan as defined in GASB Statement No. 67, Financial Reporting for Pension Plans - An Amendment of GASB Statement No. 25 ("GASB 67").
-Additionally, the State Retirement and Pension System is fiscally dependent on the state by virtue of the legislative and executive controls exercised with respect to its operations, policies, and administrative budget.
-Accordingly, the State Retirement and Pension System is included in the state's reporting entity and disclosed in its financial statements as a pension trust fund.
-The State Retirement and Pension System is comprised of the Teachers' Retirement and Pension Systems, Employees' Retirement and Pension Systems, State Police Retirement System,

-Judges' Retirement System, and the Law Enforcement Officers' Pension System.
+Neither pool shares in each other's actuarial liabilities, thus, participating governmental units that elect to join the State Retirement and Pension System (the Municipal Pool) share in the liabilities of the Municipal Pool only.
+The State of Maryland is the statutory guarantor for the payment of all pensions, annuities, retirement allowances, refunds, reserves, and other benefits of the System.
+The State is obligated to annually pay into the accumulation fund of each State system at least an amount that, when combined with the System's accumulation funds, is sufficient to provide benefits payable under each plan during that fiscal year.

+The System is accounted for as a single plan as defined in GASB Statement No. 67, Financial Reporting for Pension Plans - An Amendment of GASB Statement No. 25 (GASB 67).
+Additionally, the System is fiscally dependent on the state by virtue of the legislative and executive controls exercised with respect to its operations, policies, and administrative budget.
+Accordingly, the System is included in the State's reporting entity and disclosed in its financial statements as a pension trust fund.
+The State Retirement and Pension System is comprised of the Teachers' Retirement and Pension Systems, Employees' Retirement and Pension System, Judges' Retirement System, and the Law Enforcement Officers' Pension System.
 The Library's employees participate in either the Teachers' Retirement and Pension Systems or the Employees' Retirement and Pension Systems.